michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0018.md

 - v: gain unauthorized access computers with malicious intentions
 - v: pass through (a barrier)
 ### Family
-crack: cracked, cracker, cracking, crackingly, cracks+;cracked: crackeder, crackedest;cracker: crackers;cracking: crackings
+- crack: cracked, cracker, cracking, crackingly, cracks+
+- cracked: crackeder, crackedest
+- cracker: crackers
+- cracking: crackings
 ### Examples
 - But Mr. Gensler soon developed a reputation for cracking down on Wall Street during his time at the agency.
 - Yet a member of Minju says a vote is now “too risky given the cracks”, including in its own ranks.